caleb-venner/aquarium-device-manager/README.md

 - other LED models might work as well but are not tested

-## Archived Home Assistant integration
-The original Home Assistant integration (including manifests, translations, and setup flow) has been moved to `archive/home_assistant/` for reference.
-It is no longer maintained or packaged with the active application.

 ## Requirements
 - a device with bluetooth LE support for sending the commands to the LED
 - [Python 3](https://www.python.org/downloads/) with pip